Video-Guided Foley Sound Generation with Multimodal Controls: Related Work

 \section{Related Work}

 \paragraph{Video-to-audio generation} Video-to-audio generation has recently gained significant attention.
 Several works have employed auto-regressive transformer models to generate audio from visual features, \eg, SpecVQGAN~\cite{iashin2021taming}, Im2Wav~\cite{sheffer2023hear}, FoleyGen~\cite{mei2023foleygen}, and V-AURA~\cite{viertola2024temporally}.
 Other approaches have introduced video-to-audio diffusion or flow matching models to address this task, \eg, Diff-Foley~\cite{luo2024diff}, Action2Sound~\cite{chen2024action2sound}, VTA-LDM~\cite{xu2024video}, and Frieren~\cite{wang2024frieren}.
 Some researchers have adapted the MaskGIT~\cite{chang2022maskgit} framework for video-to-audio synthesis~\cite{pascual2024masked, su2024vision,liu2024tellhearvideo}.
 Other approaches use a two-stage process: first, extracting time-varying signals like sound onsets or energy curves from videos, then adapting pretrained text-to-audio diffusion models with specialized adapters for video-to-audio generation with optional text~\cite{xie2024sonicvisionlm, comunita2024syncfusion,zhang2024foleycrafter, jeong2024read, huang2024rhythmic, lee2024video}.
 V2A-Mapper~\cite{wang2024v2a} translates CLIP visual embeddings into CLAP space to condition audio generation via AudioLDM~\cite{liu2023audioldm}.
 Recently, {\em concurrent unpublished} work Movie Gen Audio~\cite{polyak2024movie} explores generating audio conditioned on video and text.
 This work demonstrates that text provides complementary information for audio generation.
+Concurrent work MMAudio~\cite{cheng2024taming} also explores multimodal joint training by combining video-to-audio and text-to-audio generation across multiple datasets.
 In contrast, our approach stands out by providing richer multimodal controls and Foley applications, such as generating on-screen sounds with semantically different audio via text and audio-conditional Foley generation, as shown in \cref{fig:teaser}.

 \paragraph{Diffusion models} Diffusion models~\cite{sohldickstein2015diffusion,ho2020denoising,song2020score,dhariwal2021diffusion,song2020denoising} are generative models that learn to reconstruct data by reversing a process in which data is gradually corrupted with noise.
 By iterative denoising, these models generate new samples starting from random noise.
 Latent diffusion models~(LDMs)~\cite{rombach2022high} perform the diffusion process in a latent space by translating data using a pretrained encoder and decoder pair.
 These models have proven useful for various generative applications, such as image generation and editing~\cite{dhariwal2021diffusion,rombach2022high,nichol2021glide,saharia2022imagen,meng2021sdedit,hertz2022prompt,brooks2023instructpix2pix, geng2024motion}, video generation~\cite{ho2022imagen,singer2022make,bar2024lumiere,girdhar2023emu}, audio generation~\cite{liu2023audioldm2,evans2024fast,evans2024stable,majumder2024tango,xue2024auffusion, li2025self}, and 3D generation~\cite{hoellein2023text2room,liu2023zero,bensadoun2024meta}.
 They have also been applied to tasks such as semantic segmentation~\cite{amit2021segdiff, xu2023open}, camera pose estimation~\cite{wang2023posediffusion, zhang2024raydiffusion}, depth estimation~\cite{saxena2023monocular,ke2024repurposing}, and compositional generation~\cite{liu2022compositional,bar2023multidiffusion,geng2023visual,geng2024factorized,chen2024images}.
 In our work, we leverage diffusion models for video-guided Foley sound generation, incorporating controls from multiple modalities.